 Order of the Arrow is the Boy Scouts of America's National Honor Society.
 Membership is both a privilege and responsibility.
-Tamegonit Lodge encourages Scouts BSA Troops and Venturing Crew in the Heart of America Council to hold an annual election to recognize those scouts that are deserving of membership to the Order of the Arrow.
+Tamegonit Lodge encourages Units in the Heart of America Council to hold an annual election to recognize those scouts deserving of membership to the Order of the Arrow.
 A successful Unit Election is the first step to attaining membership in OA.

 People eligible to vote in an Order of the Arrow Election:

-To become a member of the Order of the Arrow, a Boy Scout or Varsity Scout is chosen by vote of the youths in his unit.
+To become a member of the Order of the Arrow, a Scouts BSA, Sea Scouts or Venturing member is chosen by vote of the youth in their unit.
 This is a unique feature of the Order, since the majority of those who select their candidates for this honor are not members of the Lodge.
-However, Lodge members in the unit have a vote as well as nonmembers.
-In this way, membership is controlled by the youths in their own units and not by those who are already Arrowmen.
-It is important that the members of the unit have the membership requirements properly explained to them.
+However, Lodge members in the unit have a vote as well as non-members.
+In this way, membership is controlled by the youth in their own unit and not by those who are already Arrowmen.
+It is important, the members of the unit have the membership requirements properly explained to them.

-In Scouts BSA Troops and Varsity Scout Teams, every registered active member of the unit under age 21 at the time of election is eligible to vote.
-A Boy Scout or Varsity Scout who carries a current national membership card and participates in at least some unit activities during the year is considered to be a registered active member of the unit.
+In Scouts BSA, every registered active member of the unit under age 21 at the time of election is eligible to vote.
+A unit member who carries a current national membership card and participates in at least some unit activities during the year is considered to be a registered active member of the unit.
 For example, a youth away at college who participates in some unit activities when home, such as a campout, camporee, or occasional unit meeting, should be considered a registered active member.
 A youth who moves away or drops out of the unit because of other interests would not be counted in the registered active membership figure.